2013 Princeton Tigers football team

 The 2013 Princeton Tigers football team represented Princeton University in the 2013 NCAA Division I FCS football season.
 They were led by fourth-year head coach Bob Surace and played their home games at Powers Field at Princeton Stadium.
 Princeton was a member of the Ivy League.
 They finished with a record of 8–2 overall and 6–1 in Ivy League play to share the conference title with Harvard, their first title since 2006.
 Princeton averaged 7,042 fans per game.

+On October 26, the Tigers defeated Harvard in their rivalry game by a score of 51–48 in triple overtime.
+It was their first win at Harvard Stadium since 2005.